Definition

 First-party tracking uses cookies that are set by your own domain rather than by an external tracking domain.
 Because the cookie comes from the same site the visitor is browsing, it is treated as trusted by browsers.
 This is critical because every major browser now restricts or blocks third-party cookies, which are cookies set by domains other than the one the visitor is on.

-How it works
+How first-party tracking works

 When a visitor clicks an affiliate link, your tracking system sets a cookie on your own domain, for example trck.yoursite.com, that stores the affiliate ID and click timestamp.
 Since the cookie originates from a subdomain of your site, the browser treats it as first-party and does not block or expire it prematurely.